xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/StructureSheaf.typ

   ⟨structurePresheafInCommRing R, isSheaf_of_isSheaf_comp _ (structureSheafInType R).2⟩
 ```

-*Natural Language:* The structure sheaf on $\mathrm{Spec}(R)$ is the sheaf of commutative rings whose sections over an open set are functions that are locally expressible as fractions of elements from $R$.
+*Natural Language:* The structure sheaf on $"Spec"(R)$ is the sheaf of commutative rings whose sections over an open set are functions that are locally expressible as fractions of elements from $R$.

 = Basic Operations